 At the Applied Power Electronics Conference (APEC) 2019, in Anaheim, CA, USA, Selin Bagci presented her paper on “Low-Power Photovoltaic Energy Harvesting With Parallel Differential Power Processing Using a SEPIC” during the T40 Power Electronics Applications Session on March 21, 2019.
 Selin is a previous PEARS undergraduate intern and current MS student at National Taiwan University of Science and Technology.
 Congratulations to Selin on her first major conference presentation.

 F. Selin Bagci, Yu-Chen Liu, and Katherine A. Kim, “Low-Power Photovoltaic Energy Harvesting With Parallel Differential Power Processing Using a SEPIC,” in Proc.
 IEEE Applied Power Electron.
 Conf., Mar.
-2019.
-(IEEE Xplore link coming soon)
+2019, pp. 2008-2014.
+(IEEE Xplore Link)

 Yu-Chen Liu, Kai-De Chen, Chen Chen, Yong-Long Syu, Guan-Wei Lin, Katherine A. Kim